brunomaximom/nbase/README.md

 level, and n -- nbase release number.
 For example, 7.0.0.4 means fourth release of nbase that corresponds to NetBSD 7.0-RELEASE.

+My particular intention is provide the main of a already-portable-Unix utilities to any *nix-like operating systems.
+Then you can create your own OS with authentic Unix utilities.

+Hopefully you can replace GNU coreutils with better and well-written, easy to study, maintain and use *nix-like core utilities.

 Additional documentation is under doc/ [subdirectory](https://github.com/cheusov/nbase/tree/master/doc).